-Wisconsin Local Public Health Departments Local Public Health Departments can assist in establishing prenatal care and newborn services to women.
+Wisconsin Local Health Departments Local health departments can assist in establishing prenatal care and newborn services to women.

 Wisconsin Women, Infant, and Children's (WIC) Nutrition Program Clinic Locations Pregnant women and new mothers who are income eligible can receive education and support for adequate prenatal nutrition and breastfeeding at WIC clinics.